 To uphold and continue the values and ideals of our ancestors, our work is dedicated to the preservation of historic sites and records, promotion of heraldry and coats of arms, and support of charitable projects and education.
 Through these and many other activities, we acknowledge and honor those individuals whose enduring legacy of virtue, courage and patriotism formed this great nation.

 As we enter our second century, it would be our honor to welcome you to visit our Headquarters to use our library, attend a lecture, or view one of our exhibitions.

-On behalf of our over 11,000 members, I invite you to explore our website and learn more about our wonderful organization.
+On behalf of the over 9,000 members, I invite you to explore our website and learn more about our wonderful organization.